-SMTP Monitoring: What is a Failed Message & How to Monitor Email Delivery Errors
+SMTP Monitoring: How to Monitor Delivery Errors with Email Monitoring Tools

-Today we’re going to talk about SMTP Monitoring — specifically monitoring your message failures.
+Today we’re going to talk about SMTP Monitoring — specifically how to monitor your message delivery failures with an email monitoring tool.

 Well, there are a lot of reasons why an SMTP transmission can fail.